sanskrit/raw_etexts_english/blogs/manasataramgini/2019-02-10_notes-on-the-bhadra-sukta-a-hymn-for-felicity-to-the-vedic-pantheon.md

 +++
-title = "Notes on the Bhadra-sūkta, a hymn for felicity to the Vedicxa0pantheon"
+title = "Notes on the Bhadra-sūkta, a hymn for felicity to the Vedic pantheon"

 +++
 For better type-setting and Devanagari rendering use [PDF